jkeneda/business-math/Graphing Tools/examples.md

 Also unordered lists with checkboxes:
 - [ ] Unchecked
 - [x] Checked

+Note that the {#section-id} portion of the headers are optional, but they allow you to link to specific parts of the page via their id, like [this](#basic-markdown).

 ---

 LaTeX
 ===

 LaTeX is also supported in the .md files by surrounding your TeX with double dollar signs.
 You can put a line break before and after the \$\$ to get LaTeX's display math mode.
-Otherwise, you get inline math.
+Otherwise, you get inline math.[^inline]

 ``` latex
 Let $$f(x) = e^x - \log{x} + \sin (x^3)$$.